Bun/ha-syslog-devtracker/README.md

 # ha-syslog-devtracker

 A real-time device tracker for Home Assistant based on syslog events.
-The tracker depends on syslog forwarding on e.g. a Linux-based DHCP server or router.
+The tracker depends on syslog forwarding on a Linux-based dnsmasq DHCP server and hostapd, including routers based on OpenWRT/LEDE.

-Due to the nature of how this device tracker works, it is most suitable for detecting when devices come online.
-Detecting when devices go offline may be subject to delays.
+Due to the nature of how DHCP works, it is most suitable for detecting when devices come online.
+Detecting when devices go offline may be subject to delays, especially regarding wired devices.
+In general it works well for wireless devices.
+See the notes below for more information.

 Supported message formats: